opentok/opentok-react-native/README.md

 7. Click `File` and `New File`

 8. Add an empty swift file to your project:
+    * You can name this file anything i.e: `OTInstall.swift`.
+This is done to set some flags in XCode so the Swift code can be used.

 9. Click `Create Bridging Header` when you're prompted with the following modal: `Would you like to configure an Objective-C bridging header?`

-11. Ensure you have enabled both camera and microphone usage by adding the following entries to your `Info.plist` file:
+10. Ensure you have enabled both camera and microphone usage by adding the following entries to your `Info.plist` file:

 ```
 <key>NSCameraUsageDescription</key>